GCS Health Office

 7 - Allergies.
 Food allergies can be life threatening.
 At GCS we work to reduce the risk of accidental exposure to food by working with students, parents, and physicians to minimize the risks and provide a safe environment for food-allergic students.
 A family should notify the school of any allergies your child might have by completing an allergy form and, if merited, develop an accommodation plan with the school leadership.

-The goal of the SSS is to address barriers to learning in four main areas:
+The goal of the Greece Christian Schools Student Success Support system is to address barriers to learning in four main areas:

 1. Academics: Speech, Learning disabilities, English Language Learners (ELL)